-The literature has been focusing on the non-standard statistical inference caused by persistent regressors and weak signals.
-The asymptotic theory is usually confined to a small number of candidate predictors, but not many.
-Following the literature of predictive regressions, we consider the asymptotic framework in which $p$ is fixed and the sample size $n\rightarrow\infty$.
-This simple asymptotic framework allows us to concentrate on the contrast between the standard LASSO in iid settings and the predictive regression involving nonstationary regressors.
+The literature focuses on the non-standard statistical inference caused by persistent regressors and weak signals.
+The asymptotic theory is usually confined to a small number of candidate predictors.
+Following the literature on predictive regressions, we consider the asymptotic framework in which $p$ is fixed and the sample size $n\rightarrow\infty$.
+This simple asymptotic framework allows us to concentrate on the contrast between the standard iid setting and the predictive regression involving nonstationary regressors.